rafigmammadov/holbertonschool-printf/README.md

 If you want to use our custom printf in your own project, simply compile all source files using a C compiler such as gcc.
 For example:

-gcc -Wall -Werror -Wextra -pedantic *.c -o custom_printf
+gcc -Wall -Werror -Wextra -pedantic *.c -o _printf

 ## Example